Leviathan321/opensbt-core/README.md

 After having installed OpenSBT, you can follow the tutorials provided as [jupyter notebooks](/doc/jupyter) which explain step-by-step of how to use OpenSBT.
 In these tutorials, we have integrated:

--  A simplified SUT simulated in very simplistic simulator (linear motion planning)
+-  A simplified SUT simulated in very simplistic simulator (linear motion planning, no GPU required)
 -  A real AEB agent simulated in [CARLA](https://carla.org/) using the simulator adapter [CARLA Runner Extension](https://git.fortiss.org/opensbt/carla-runner).

 _Note: We have also implemented a [simulator adapter](https://git.fortiss.org/opensbt/prescan_runner) for the execution of Prescan experiments._